joeky888/dotfile/Misc/toefl.md

 First, it is indispensable that
 And on top of that

-As a matter of fact, as a software engineer, who constantly delve into the latest technology from time to time.
+As a matter of fact, as a software engineer, who constantly delve into the latest technology.
 It is a silver lining for me that.. and it would be a lifesaver if..